 \section{Introduction}

 Probabilistic forecasts in the form of predictive probability distributions over future quantities or events aim to quantify the uncertainty in the predictions and are essential to optimal decision making in applications \citep{Gneiting2014,KendallGal2017}.
 Motivated by their superior performance on a wide variety of machine learning tasks, much recent research interest has focused on the use of deep neural networks (NNs) for probabilistic forecasting.
 Different approaches for obtaining a forecast distribution as the output of a NN have been proposed over the past years, including parametric methods where the NN outputs parameters of a parametric probability distribution \citep{Lakshminarayanan2017,DInsantoPolsterer2018,Rasp2018}, semi-parametric approximations of the quantile function of the forecast distribution \citep{Bremnes2020} and nonparametric methods where the forecast density is modeled as a histogram \citep{Gasthaus2019,Li2021}.
-To account for the randomness of the training process based on stochastic gradient descent methods, NNs are often run several times from different random initializations. \citet{Lakshminarayanan2017} refer to this simple to implement and readily parallelizable approach as deep ensembles.
-Deep ensembles of NN models for probabilistic forecasting thus yield an ensemble of predictive probability distributions.
+To account for the randomness of the training process based on stochastic gradient descent methods, NNs are often run several times from different random initializations. \citet{Lakshminarayanan2017} refer to this simple to implement and readily parallelizable approach as deep ensembles (DEs).
+We will adopt the term deep ensemble to refer to ensembles of NN predictions in general, independent of the ensemble generating mechanism.\footnote{Note that our terminology thus differs from \citet{Lakshminarayanan2017}, who introduced the term DE exclusively for ensembles of NNs generated based on random initialization.} Other than random initialization, more sophisticated approaches for the generation of DEs have been proposed with dropout \citep{Srivastava2014} being a prominent example.
+DEs for probabilistic forecasting thus yield an ensemble of predictive probability distributions.
 To provide a final probabilistic forecast, the ensemble of predictive distributions needs to be aggregated to obtain a single forecast distribution.